 Statistical techniques and machine learning (ML) have both been used to forecast load, and with the widespread adoption of data science, the line between these two approaches is becoming increasingly ambiguous [1].
 Examples of statistical techniques applied to electrical load forecasting include multiple linear regression analysis [18], [19] exponential smoothing [20], [21], and auto-regressive integrated moving average (ARIMA) modelling [22], [23].
 On the other hand, ML algorithms are more intelligent and can be better, as they provide the capacity to learn and adapt to the non-linear and complex relationships between load and other influencing factors (e.g., weather, time of day) automatically [24].
 Examples are Artificial Neural Networks (ANNs) [25][26], Fuzzy Regression Models [27], [28], Support Vector Machines [29], Gradient Boosting Machines [30]; they have all been applied to electrical load forecasting.

-The authors of [12] discussed many regression-based approaches for STLF [31].
+The authors of [12] discussed many regression-based approaches for forecasting within 2-week horizons STLF [31].
 Another study [32] examined various Multiple Linear Regression (MLR) algorithms for load forecasting.
-The ARIMA model is the most frequently used among all regression models since it consistently produces good prediction results; for example, the author in [33] combined ARIMA and Box-Jenkins methods to do hourly forecasting.
+The ARIMA model is the most frequently used among all regression models since it consistently produces good prediction results; for example, the author in [33] combined ARIMA and Box-Jenkins methods to do hourly forecasting. []

 2.1.2 Deep Learning Techniques